ESIPFed/serverlessworkflows/README.md

 #### Measures of outreach

 We are currently working on expanding the scope of this project i.e. using serverless processes to working on identifying greening of Arctic lakes.
+We have also presented at the ESIP 2020 Winter Meeting and the [12th IEEE/ACM International Conference](https://www.researchgate.net/publication/337700445_SWEEP_Accelerating_Scientific_Research_Through_Scalable_Serverless_Workflows)

 #### Impact of project
 We are currently working on a manuscript to be submitted to the Journal of Remote Sensing